mattmccormick/docs/auto-renew.md

 ![](renew1.jpg)

 **In order for auto-renewal to work, make sure you keep Chrome open.
 If you do not normally use the browser you can keep Chrome minimized to keep Rooof working in the background.**

+##Auto Repost
+This is different than Renew.
+Renew may be performed every 48 hours until the posting expires.
+After the posting expires, then it may be Reposted.